emmagraham/STAT540-UBC.github.io/subpages/syllabus.md

     - <span style="color: red">**April 8, 2017**</span>: Individual report deadline
 - Grading and deliverable
     - Primary deliverable is a poster.
 Each student also produces a short report
-    - Planning + project + poster session - 50 points
+    - Planning + project + poster session - 60 points
-    - Peer evaluation - 10 points
 - Tip: try to form a group of diverse talents
 - [More information on group project](https://stat540-ubc.github.io/subpages/assignments.html#final-group-project)